KaladinDMP/ARMGDDN-Autocracker-OG-GSE/README.md

 ## 🌟 Support

 If you encounter any issues, have questions, or want to connect with fellow gamers, join our vibrant support channel at [https://t.me/ARMGDDNGames](https://t.me/ARMGDNGames).
-Alternatively, you can reach out to our dedicated support team or post in our rin introduction page
+Alternatively, you can reach out to our dedicated support team.

 ---